mcfly722/context/README.md

   loop:
   	for {
   		select {
   		  case <-node.close:
   		    context.Cancel()
-        break                // !!!!! do not exit from loop here! panic will occur if some childs are left unclosed case _, opened <-current.Opened():
-        if !opened {
+  		    break                // !!!!! do not exit from loop here! panic will occur if some childs are left unclosed case _, opened <-current.Opened(): if !opened {
   		      break loop
   		    }
+          break
   		}
   	}